kestra-io/docs/content/blogs/2024-09-16-what-is-an-orchestrator.md

 ![results.png](/blogs/2024-09-16-what-is-an-orchestrator/result.png)

 As you can see:
-- The YAML is shorter and simpler than the one used for GitHub actions.
+- The YAML is shorter and simpler than the one used for GitHub Actions.

 - You can manage errors.
-- You don't need to create a repository in GH, as everything happens in Kestra's UI.
+- You don't need to create a repository in GitHub, as everything happens in Kestra's UI.

-Plus, Kestra provides a lot of features as, for examples, statistics on processes, pluginis that allow you to connest with your preferred tools, and more.
+Plus, Kestra provides hundreds of plugins that allow you to connect with your preferred tools.

-## Conclusions
+## Conclusion

-So, an orchestrator is a tool or a platform for automating, managing, and scaling workflows across various domains, from data engineering to microservices and cloud infrastructure.
-By providing automation, scalability, and error handling, orchestrators enable engineers to focus on building and optimizing their systems rather than managing them manually.
+To sum up, an orchestrator is a tool or a platform for automating, managing, and scaling workflows across various domains, from data engineering to microservices and cloud infrastructure.
+With the right orchestrator, you can focus on building and optimizing systems rather than managing them manually.